khmarbaise/testng-problem/README.md

 Tests run: 14, Failures: 0, Errors: 0, Skipped: 0
 ```

-To see the problem you need to change the code within the following file `NoExecutorStartedPluginManagerIT.java`
+To see the problem you need only to change the branch in git on `failure` branch
+where you see the changed code where the code changed of `NoExecutorStartedPluginManagerIT`
 from this: